-A vector plot of the deviation from linearity is given in figure 4.2 in which the deviations have been magnified by a factor of 20 for illustrative purposes.
-The largest deviation is 4.9 pixels in the top left corner and corresponds to about 0.1 arcsec.
-The variation of pixel size across the HRC to be used for photometric correction of point sources in distorted, uncorrected images is shown in figure 4.4.
+A vector plot of the deviation from linearity is given in Figure 4.2 in which the deviations have been magnified by a factor of 10 for illustrative purposes.
+The largest displacement is 4.9 pixels in the top left corner and corresponds to about 0.1 arcsec.
+While a quartic solution is adequate for most purposes, binned residual maps (Figure 4.4) show that there are significant coherent residuals in the HRC solutions which have amplitudes up to ~0.1 pixels.
+These residuals are not currently accounted for in pipeline calibration, although efforts are underway to do so in the future.

+The pixel scales and array sizes are summarized in Table 4.1 for the HRC.
+The variation of pixel area across the detector is shown in Figure 4.5 and is required for photometric correction of point sources in distorted, uncorrected images.
 The maximum deviation from the central value is just over 2%.